uidaholib/base-digital-collections-template/pages/about.md

 ## Campaign Buttons in the University of Idaho Collection

-The buttons in this collection provide a snapshot of some evolving styles, themes, and designs in American political ephemera.
+This collection provides a unique snapshot of some evolving styles, themes, and designs in American political ephemera.

 The colors used in the buttons changed dramatically as time progressed.
 The older buttons generally included a white background with only a few additional colors and very simplistic designs.
 Newer buttons contain a broader range of colors, such as buttons from 1997 with bright purples and yellows, as well as more artistic elements in general.